 Witch Bolt appears as a 1st level spell on the Sorcerer, Warlock, and Wizard lists.
 The Eldritch Knight and Arcane Trickster subclasses have access to it at 3rd level, and bards have access to it at 10th level via the Magical Secrets ability (or 6th level for the College of Lore).

-Note that, while you cast Witch Bolt it can crit just like other “attack roll” spells, the critical only applies to the initial round.
+Note that, while Witch Bolt can crit just like other “attack roll” spells, the critical only applies to the initial round.
 The following round damage remains only at 1d12, whether the initial attack roll was a critical or not.

-Witch Bolt 5e – The Good and the Bad
+The Good and the Bad about Witch Bolt

 Witch Bolt does a truly impressive amount of damage for a 1st level spell – 1d12 for up to 10 rounds.
 With that being focused at a single target, Witch Bolt is a great way for a caster to take down a meatier opponent on the other side while staying at a relatively safe distance.